rmanderca/k2/lib/k2/k2_alert.md

 1.	low
 1.	info

-Alert priorities are assigned a numeric value.
+Priorities are assigned numeric values.
 The lower the value the higher the priority.
 Zero is reserved and should not be used.

-Each priority can…
+With each priority you can…

-1. Be enabled or disabled.
-You can define the time period it is enabled during using a cron expression.
+1. Enable or disable it.
+You can define the time period it is enabled using a cron expression.
-1. Be set as the default priority.
+1. Set it as a default priority.
 The highest enabled priority will be used as the default when a priority is not specified.
-1. Trigger an attempt to send a SMS text (via an SMS email address) or an email to the members of the priority group.
+1. Have it trigger SMS texts (via an SMS email address) or emails to the members of the priority group.
-1. Set the reminder interval characteristics.
+1. Set reminder interval properties.
-1. Set the abandon interval characteristics.
+1. Set abandon interval properties.
-1. Set the close interval characteristics.
+1. Set close interval properties.

-A scheduled job checks the alerts once a minute to see if a new action needs to be taken.
+A scheduled job checks the alerts once a minute to see if a new actions need to be taken.